octaviommr/mynotes-next/README.md

 - Context API and reducers for state management
 - Tailwind CSS for styling (with Headless UI and Heroicons)
 - Accessibility features, including the use of semantic HTML, ARIA roles and attributes, and sufficient color contrast for readability
-- Streaming using "loading.tsx" files leveraging React Suspense
+- Streaming using `loading.tsx` files leveraging React Suspense
 - Graceful error handling
 - Metadata templates